yasminaj1/cse15l-lab-reports/Week1Lab1.md

 * After my successful login, I started experimenting with some commands such as cd and ls so that I can get more comfortable with using these terminal commands.
 Below is a screenshot of some of the commands that I tried to run on the remote server. **More detail about commands

+One of the first commands that I tried was the ls -lat command that listed all the contents of my working directory in long format.
+Then I proceeded to try the ls command so that I can compare how the long format looks in comparision to the normal ls format.
+The ls command lists all files and directories that are in the current working directory.
+This revealed to me all the files that I had on my working directory on my local computer.
+I then tried the ls -a command that lists all contents in the working directory, including hidden files and directories.
+This gave me the same output as the first ls command because I had no hidden files or directories.
+I tehn tried the ls <directory> where <directory> is /home/linux/ieng6/cs15lfa22/cs15lfa22abc, where the abc is one of the other group members’ username.
+Then I tried doing this I got an error saying access denied.
+I think this might be due to the fact that I was connected to a remote server on my account so I would not have access to the contents of someone else’s directory.

 ![ExperimentWCommands](ExpWCommands.png)

 * On a new window, I wrote down the code for the WhereAmI class.
 I then compiled it and made sure that it was running properly.
 Below is a screenshot of this.